 Journalist Fellows at a conference in Berlin.
 Photo: (c) IJP

-The project provides annual fellowships for journalists from Germany, Bulgaria, Croatia, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Serbia, Slovakia, and Slovenia, who are interested in reporting in the field of climate and energy issues and gives them the opportunity to live and work abroad.
+The project awarded annual fellowships to journalists from Germany, Bulgaria, Croatia, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Serbia, Slovakia, and Slovenia who published on climate and energy topics and had the opportunity to live and work abroad.

-Within the project framework, two journalistic organisations – the International Journalists’ Programme (IJP) and the Clean Energy Wire (CLEW) – cooperate to provide participants with a deep and detailed insight into the field of climate and energy.
+Two journalistic organizations - the International Journalists' Programme (IJP) and Clean Energy Wire (CLEW) - joined forces to provide participants with an in-depth and detailed insight into topics related to climate protection.

-After the exchange, the participants stay in touch with each other through the IJP alumni network, which supports them in building a journalistic expert network.
+Following this exchange, the participants remained in contact through the IJP Alumni Network, which supported them in building a network of journalistic experts.